hindu-comm/mail_stream_indology/2014/05/Hitler_and_MLBD/67__Dominik_Wujastyk.md

 +++
 [Archive link](https://list.indology.info/pipermail/indology/2014-May/039393.html)

-​Some colleagues have asked for a way to associate themselves publicly with a protest to MLBD about their publication of Mein Kampf.
+Some colleagues have asked for a way to associate themselves publicly with a protest to MLBD about their publication of Mein Kampf.

-​
-​I've started the public petition "Motilal Banarsidass, Indological Publishers in Delhi: Stop publishing and selling Hitler's Mein Kampf" and you can sign it if you wish to add your name to the initiative.
+I've started the public petition "Motilal Banarsidass, Indological Publishers in Delhi: Stop publishing and selling Hitler's Mein Kampf" and you can sign it if you wish to add your name to the initiative.